learn-academy-2022-foxtrot/week-3-assessment-OlenaZh/interview-questions.md

 DOM is a Document Object Model.
 It is a visual representation of your code.
 This is what we see when open a web page.
 You can interact with the web page using DOM events (Ex. onclick)

 Researched answer:
 DOM is a programming interface for web documents.
-It allows programms and scripts to dynamically access and apdate the content, structure, and style of a document.
+It allows programms and scripts to dynamically access and update the content, structure, and style of a document.

 6. STRETCH: Which is the difference between a div and a span?

 Your answer:
-<div> stands for Division tag.
+div - stands for Division tag.
 It is used to make division of content on the web page.
-Using <div> you can create different sections (Ex.: footer, header, text, ect).
-<span> is an inline container.
+Using div you can create different sections (Ex.: footer, header, text, ect). span is an inline container.
 We usually use it for styling purposes.

 Researched answer:

-- The <div>  tag is a block level element.
+- The div tag is a block level element.
 We use it wrap a section. for highlighting that section.
 It accept align attribute.
-- The <span> tag is inline element.
+- The span tag is inline element.
 Most often it is used to attach CSS to a small section of a linein a web page.
 We use it if we need to wrap a  specific word that we want to highlight in our webpage.
 It doesn`t accept align attribut.

 ## Looking Ahead: Terms for Next Week